pilover100/ES-developer-tool/README.md

 ---

 This WIP tool allows for the extraction of save game ships as variants or a base ship (the flagship, or first ship, in the save file provided)

+---
+## *win dev setup.py*
+---

+This tool downloads all the requirements for compiling ES on a windows computer.
+It requires admin permissions to run (though windows may launch UAC for these interactions) properly.
+See the official ES compiling readme for more configuration info or ask in the ES discord.